AGROSTOLOGY, AGSC 454, Fall 2017

 Agrostology lab.
 Specimens of grass and grass-like species will be provided at a rate of 10 or more specimens per week.
 Important morphological and ecological features of the families, tribes, genera, and species will be emphasized.
 We will mostly key out many of the species during lecture and lab so plan to bring the Manual of Montana Vascular Plants to each lab.
 We will key out species in "reverse" fashion.
 You have the option of preparing study specimens on botany paper by taping or gluing your lab samples to sheets of paper and making notes with each specimen (attach more than one species on one piece of botany paper in order to economize on the size of your sample collection).
 You can finish this Agrostology course with a set of 120+ of the most common graminoid species, which can serve as a future reference collection for identification.
 Your collection will not be graded and you can arrange it in any manner you see fit.
 Ideally, you should mount multiple specimens per sheet of paper so that the size of your graminoid collection is minimal and therefore more useful.
 Putting related species on the same page accomplishes this and facilitates the comparison species-specific and genus-specific diagnostic traits.
 An exemplary reference specimen of Bromus japonicus was prepared by Dr. Jack Rumely (aka Herb Arium).

-- High Country Apps has developed plant identification apps for different regions of western North America, including Montana Grasses and Flora of the Yellowstone Region.
+- High Country Apps develops plant identification apps for different regions of western North America, including Montana Grasses (required) and Flora of the Yellowstone Region.

 - The Consortium of Pacific Northwest Herbaria is an image data base that includes the images of all Montana plant specimens housed at the Montana State University Herbarium and many other herbaria in the Pacific Northwest.
-A great tool for identifying plants and generating data files for species occurrences in the Pacific Northwest, which includes all of Montana.
+This is an excellent tool for identifying plants and generating data files for species occurrences in the Pacific Northwest, which includes all of Montana.